zalf179/SOC_Home_Lab/Apache/Readme.md

 ---

-To monitor Apache access logs using Wazuh , you need to add the log location to your agent configuration.
+To monitor Apache access logs using Wazuh , you need to add the log location to your manager configuration.

 ### 1. Edit Configuration